|

-Introduction The method of musical analysis – “drive analysis” – is explained on this video, as well as at the bottom of this page, and complements Kenneth Smith’s book, Desire in Chromatic Harmony (OUP, 2020).
+Users' Guide V1.3 Drive Analyzer is a tool for analysing musical events (chords/notes) in an xml music score; it searches for common chord configurations (triads / sevenths etc).
+It shows results in a grid and can export PDF output.
+It is a useful method of analysing 20th century art-music in the western tradition, which, through its tonal complexity, often obscures diatonic drive.
+It may, however, have other uses.
+The method of musical analysis – “drive analysis” – is explained in this video, as well as at the bottom of this page, and complements Kenneth Smith’s book, Desire in Chromatic Harmony (OUP, 2020).
 As an advanced feature, the program further allows users to track “entropy” across the course of a piece as described in the article, “The Enigma of Entropy in Extended Tonality” (Music Theory Spectrum 43, no. 1, 2021).
 Installation Download the latest version and open the zip file.
 The programme requires no installation.
 However, because I have no security certificate, your operating system is likely to try and prevent the file opening.
 This will require you to insist; be firm with your OS – don’t let it win.
 Load XML

 Settings

-The settings dialog contains the following options: click “apply” to operate the profile and re-load the analysis: Include triads Include anacrusis Arpeggio searching
+The settings dialog contains the following options: click “apply” to operate the profile and re-load the analysis: Analysis ModeChoose the fundamental approach for analyzing your music:

 |